lexical-lsp/lexical/pages/installation.md

 ```

-Restart emacs, and Lexical should start when you open a file with an
+Restart emacs, and Lexical should start when you open a file with a
 `.ex` extension.